Justa Canaviri

-Justa Canaviri (born 13 August 1963) is an Aymara, Bolivian woman who has become noted for her dress in the traditional Chola dress and bowler hat, outspokenness on issues such as family violence, LGBT rights, and indigenous rights.
+Justa Canaviri (born 13 August 1963) is an Aymara, Bolivian woman who has become noted for dressing in pollera women style, and her outspokenness on issues such as family violence, LGBT rights, and indigenous rights.
 Often called Bolivia's most recognizable chola, Canaviri changed the face of Bolivian television, when she began broadcasting her cooking show by introducing for the first time an indigenous woman as the main presence.
 In 2014, she was honored as one of the BBC's 100 Women Series.

 Early life

 Justa Elena Canaviri Choque was born on 13 August 1963 in La Paz, Bolivia to Filomena Choque and Ambrosio Canaviri.
 The second of four daughters in the family, Canaviri studied at the Tecnimod Academy with a focus on sewing and design, social work and took additional training in Bolivian gastronomy, studying the national food and pastries.
 She raised three children, Indira, Addis and José, working as a house cleaner to support them.